vseth1027/AudioVisualizer/DEVELOPMENT.md

     - Problem: How does one calcluate the sample rate, buffer size, and number of channels for an audio file (WAV or mp3)?
         - I can use a getter method for the sample rate and number of channels.
         - Buffer size problem is preventing the program from being able to take any input file.
+    - SOLVED: The 512 buffer size is fine for mp3 files, but not wav files.
+Prompt the user for an mp3 file instead.
+Keep looking for a way to find the buffer size for a wav file.